 Here's how to get started applying for unemployment benefits in your state.

 To receive unemployment benefits, you need to file a claim with the unemployment program in the state where you worked.
+In general, you’ll still follow the following guidelines in order to file for unemployment benefits.

 - You should contact your state's unemployment insurance program as soon as possible after becoming unemployed.
 Find your state's program by selecting your state in the box below, and check with them to see if you should file a claim in person, by telephone, or online.